 Carrots prefer well-drained, deeply-worked soil: preferably to an 18" depth for the longer varieties, though a shallower depth may suffice for shorter varieties.
 Heavier soils are okay for half-long or round types.
 (See Diagram of Carrot Types.)

 Deeply-worked soil minimizes the resistance encountered by the growing carrot roots as they elongate.
 Resistance can lead to misshapen roots.
 While interesting to look at, forked, stunted, or twisted carrots are more prone to damage during harvest; are less easily handled, transported, and stored post harvest; and generally don't sell as well as smooth, evenly proportioned carrots.

 Here are the guidelines we suggest for spacing your carrot rows:

 - Allow for at least 12" between rows; 18" is ideal.

-- Spacing also depends upon the variety grown and its top height.
+- Spacing depends upon the variety grown and its top height.
 Smaller-rooted or smaller-top varieties, such as 'Atlas' (Parisian Market type), 'Caracas,' or 'Adelaide,' can be packed in a little more closely than some of the larger Nantes and Imperator types.
 (See the Carrot Key Growing Information or packet back for more sowing specifics.)

 - Spacing needs are also dictated by the width of the cultivation equipment being used.